lchmist/qa-testing-projects/README.md

 # QA Testing Projects

-Junior QA Engineer with experience in web, mobile, and API testing.
+QA Engineer with experience in web, mobile, and API testing.

 I focus on analysis, bug detection, and improving product quality in real user scenarios.